snowman-repos/book/project_managers/README.md

 The web is as littered with articles about project management planning as library shelves are stuffed with books on the topic.
 Each one stuffed with corporate jargon and calling for specific methodologies that must be strictly followed lest the world cave in on you.
 They make different assumptions about how much time you have or what sort of team you're working with.
 The realty is that every project and every team is different.
 A PMP qualification isn't necessarily going to get you anywhere.
 There are no hard and fast rules and so we shalln't be covering such rules here.
 Instead we'll try to be more general, talking about things you need to think about when devising your own system.

+Web project managers should get into the habit of thorough planning so as to make it a repeatable and reliable process for every project.
+Skills learned in doing so are entirely transferrable to other roles too.
+Thorough planning is especially important for freelancers and smaller agencies, where there is less room for error as mistakes could have a bigger impact on the overall business.
+The industry is moving quickly and is reaching a level of maturity that necessitates professional management processes to ensure quality that stands-out among ever-increasing competition.
+Clients are becoming more web savvy and capable of judging the professionalism, competence, and consistency of a production team.

 Why do we even bother planning?
 We have a team of experts to hand.
 Sit a designer down in front of a blank canvas with some content, and a developer with a code editor, a functional spec. and a styleguide, give them a few weeks and all we be good right?
 Project planning, or the lack of it, can lead to extremely different results.
 By planning well we're able to clearly define and manage the project scope, identify and minise risks, and break the allocated time into manageable chunks and tasks.
 We can determine reaslistic milestones, track progress, maintain control, and secure resources.

 This all sounds totally obvious to you now, right?
 But as you're surely aware, detailed and effective planning that covers all of these bases is not always done, for varying reasons.